SUBMIT A FILM

 selection

-Set up in 1998 to unveil emerging talent, the Cinef picks 15 to 20 short and medium-length films every year submitted by film schools around the world.
+Set up in 1998 to unveil emerging talent, La Cinef picks 15 to 20 short and medium-length films every year, made by young directors at film schools around the world.

 SEE THE REGULATIONS SUBMIT A FILM